Meet the Test Composer

 values_stay_consistent, mismatch = validate_puts(kvs)

-# We expect that the values we put in the database stay consistent
+# Always assertion: we expect that the values we put in the database stay consistent

 The second assertion we’ll use is a Sometimes assertion (these are so valuable and unusual they get a whole section of documentation to themselves).